jdk-maxim/hello-world-docker-action/README.md

-# Tensor Flow Docker Action'
+# Pytorch Requirements Check Action

-This action uses the tensorflow docker to run any required tests
+This action uses a pytorch docker to attempt installation of requirements.txt

 ## Inputs